SILO-GROUP/IDM-A/doc/DOCUMENTATION.md

 No, we're not using Ruby on Rails to blockchain your NFT to the kubernetes when we say "RAILS ON CRUD".
 What this phrase means is that IDM/A is essentially a CRUD app for users, groups, and sessions.
 The access control mechanisms are just a layer of rails on top of that to secure the use of those CRUD features.

+## Module Structure
+Modules are divided up into a few different common files, with exception to the core module (Pantheon) which mainly contains shared resources and one-offs important to the transparent middleware.

+### API.py
+This contains route and method declarations for the endpoint.
+This is the user-facing code.

+### APIModels.py
+This is where schemas or models for user input expected in methods declared in API.py are stored.

+### Controller.py
+Controller code goes here.
+This is the layer that interacts with the database and performs any additional logic necessary for feature implementation.
+It is important that logic go here so that CLI utilities can consume the controller without re-implementing security logic.

+### DatabaseModels.py
+ORM models go here.
+These are objects that represent table structure in the database.

+### Decorators.py
+Various decorators are used to create security rules around various methods, usually specific to the module.

+### ViewSchemas.py
+These are output schemas specifically for output sent to the user.
+Output must fit into these schemas to be sent.

+This is a rather important piece as it prevents data you would not want to show to the user (unless you explicitly define it to be visible).

 ## Groups and Methods

 ### Methods